 These types of trends are likely to affect other key study destinations where sub-disciplines like Medicine are also highly sought after.
-Destinations like Canada may need to consider extra campaign effort to maintain the interest of prospective students for high-demand subjects.
+Destinations like the US may need to consider extra campaign effort to maintain the interest of prospective students for high-demand subjects.

-To remain competitive, Canadian institutions should continue to engage with prospective students who may now be considering Australia by attending online and offline fairs, presenting public lectures, participating in school events, and attending in-office sessions with IDP.
+To remain competitive, American institutions should continue to engage with prospective students who may now be considering Australia by attending online and offline fairs, participating in school events, and attending in-office sessions with IDP.

 Australia’s recovery won’t happen overnight.
 Just as the decrease in demand has been gradual over the last year, Australia’s rebuild is likely to also take time and patience.
 As a destination market, Australia will need to rebuild trust with prospective international students.

 Our Crossroads survey series indicated that countries that have had closed borders during the pandemic have seen declines in student perception of international student welfare.
 This suggests that international students see open borders and the ability to study in-country as vital to international student welfare and may equate open borders to a welcoming international student experience.

 As Australia stays open and welcomes more international students, perceptions are bound to improve alongside increased demand.
 This likely gradual recovery also gives competing destinations time to prepare and actively respond to emerging trends.